dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 **Answer: ** Options 4 & 5

-A null hyopthesis is the hypothesis that there is no significant difference between two populations.
+A null hypothesis is the hypothesis that there is no significant difference between specified populations, any observed difference being due to sampling or experimental error.
 Let's consider what a potential null hypothesis might look like.
-A potential null hypothesis would be that there are is no difference between the win proportion of toy dogs compared to the proportion of toy dogs in the population.
+A potential null hypothesis would be that there is no difference between the win proportion of toy dogs compared to the proportion of toy dogs in the population.

-- Option 1: We're not really looking at the distribution of dogs in our sample vs. dogs in our population, rather, we're looking at whether whether toy dogs win more than other dogs.
+- Option 1: We're not really looking at the distribution of dogs in our sample vs. dogs in our population, rather, we're looking at whether toy dogs win more than other dogs.
 In other words, the only factors we're really consdiering are the proportion of toy dogs to normal dogs, as well as the win percentages of toy dogs to normal dogs; and so the distribution of the population doesn't really matter.
 Furthermore, this option makes no referance to win rate of toy dogs.

 - Option 2: This isn't really even a null hypothesis, but rather more of a description of a test procedure.
 This option also makes no attempt to referance to win rate of toy dogs.